DanielePetrarolo/flatButtons.css/README.md

 flatButtons.css
 ==============
-The fastest and easiest way to create amazing buttons with a flat style.
+The fast way to create buttons with a flat style.